jlongbotham/StressChange/README.md

 Sonderegger, M. (2009).
 "Dynamical systems models of language variation and change: An application to an English stress shift." *Masters paper, Department of Computer Science, University of Chicago.*

-(Sonderegger and Niyogi 2010) Sonderegger, M., & Niyogi, P. (2010, July).
+Sonderegger, M., & Niyogi, P. (2010, July).
 "Combining data and mathematical models of language change."
 In *Proceedings of the 48th Annual Meeting of the Association for Computational Linguistics* (pp. 1019-1029).
 Association for Computational Linguistics.